 In restaurants where nutrition information isn’t posted, “consumers can request information about the salt content of menu items or ask how foods are prepared,” Foti added.

 “And of course, choosing more fresh foods, such as fruits and vegetables, can help you reduce the salt in your diet,” she said.

 The study involved 450 racially diverse adults, aged 18 to 74, living in Birmingham, Ala.; Minneapolis-St. Paul; or Palo Alto, Calif.

 Between December 2013 and December 2014, the participants were asked to record their daily diet for four 24-hour periods.
 In addition, the study participants provided samples of salt equivalent to the amount they added at home.

 Average salt consumption was over 50 percent more than the recommended 2,300 milligrams, the researchers found.

 Salt added while cooking comprised only about 6 percent of sodium consumption, and salt added at the table from the salt shaker accounted for just 5 percent, according to the study.

 Salt naturally found in foods made up about 14 percent of dietary sodium, while salt in tap water, dietary supplements and antacids made up less than 1 percent, according to the report.

-The information herein on "Only 5 Percent of Salt Gets Added at the Table" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Only 5 Percent of Salt Gets Added at the Table" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.